Best hidden gems in Spain: 21 unique places to visit in Spain

 Nowadays, you don’t need to hide your souvenir shopping, with entertainment, food stalls, music and even ‘border guards’ in costumes adding to the celebrations.
 A purpose-built floating bridge is erected for the festival, allowing free-flowing foot traffic between the two villages, even if it is just for a weekend.

-While for much of the year, Sanlúcar de Guadiana may not be such a unique place to visit in Spain, for these few days at least, it becomes something of a hidden Spain spot.
+While for much of the year, Sanlúcar de Guadiana may not be such a unique place to visit in Spain, for these few days at least, it becomes something of a hidden Spain spot worth making the detour for.

 Segovia, for an architectural feast